erikdanielsen2004/syndrilla/README.md

 ## Citation
-If you use Syndrilla in your research, please cite following paper:
+If you use Syndrilla in your research, please cite the following paper:

 ```bibtex
 @inproceedings{2025_qce_syndrilla,